 Every middle manager does some ‘risk management’: at least once a year, when submitting an annual plan for the unit.
+Risk specialists know that risk management should be a lived daily practice, and that doing it once a year is a pointless ritual.
+Yet that happens in my world.

 In my world, the work unit annual plan is called a ‘business’ plan, to distinguish it from other levels of planning.
 A work unit within a large organisation is not usually a ‘business’.
 Many units are functional specialities, without revenue goals.